rdkcentral/rdkservices/docs/api/TextToSpeechPlugin.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the TextToSpeech plugin.
+This document describes purpose and functionality of the org.rdk.TextToSpeech plugin.
 It includes detailed specification about its configuration, methods provided and notifications sent.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity